clustermin/fastcron/src/content/docs/blog/cronjob-every-10-seconds.md

 - A nice simple interface for you and your team.
 - and many more features.

-[Start with a free account](https://www.fastcron.com/signup) now, no credit card required.
+[Start 14-day free trial](https://www.fastcron.com/signup), no credit card required.